seanr87/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Sean's Blog
 ---

-This is my page _this is in italics_
+This is my page.
+_this is in italics_